kjg9812/notes/computernetworks.md

 - you have a central data server and a bunch of islands in Hawaii
 - islands are far away so they dont know if other islands are attempting to transmit
 - if island sends packet and you dont get ack back you assume your packet collided with someone else (transmit at same time)
-- each ilsand transmits with probability $p$
+- each island transmits with probability $p$
 - N sends each tx with prob p, what is the probability of a successful transmission?
     - $P_{Success} = N * p * (1-p)^{n-1}$
     - the probability of one transmission is the probability of tx and the probability of all others NOT transmitting
+    - why multiply by N -> because there are N possible ways of a successful transmission, any of them could have a successful one
 - what is the p that maximizes P_Success?
     - take the derivative and set it to 0 (maximize a function)
     - $p = \frac{1}{n}$